Flag Football Rules

 Turnovers

 • Interception.
 If a player catches an opponent's pass or fumble before it hits the ground then it is an interception.
-The player must have control of the ball inbounds if he/she catches the football in the air.
+The player must have control of the ball inbounds (College Rules) if he/she catches the football in the air.
 The ball is live and can be advanced.
 No stripping of the ball is allowed.

 Scrimmage